-Working capital at June 30, 2020 was \$23,539,822, compared to \$22,914,845 at December 31, 2019.
+Working capital at September 30, 2020 was \$22,496,727, compared to \$22,914,845 at December 31, 2019.

 We acquired land for a new office building and research and development facility in Canada in June 2018 and completed construction of the facility in March 2020.
-Excluding the cost of the land, the total cost of the building was approximately \$4,500,000 USD.
-As of June 30, 2020, only minimal costs remain related to final landscaping and an ancillary storage shed.
+Excluding the cost of the land, the total cost of the building was approximately \$4,600,000 USD.
+As of September 30, 2020, only minimal costs remained related to final landscaping.

 Our liquidity position is impacted by operating, investing and financing activities.
-During the six months ended June 30, 2020, we generated \$847,019 of positive cash flow from operating activities, primarily due to cash received from customer sales, partially offset by cash outflows for accounts payable and accrued liabilities.
+During the nine months ended September 30, 2020, we generated \$122,677 of positive cash flow from operating activities, primarily due to cash received from customer sales, partially offset by cash outflows for accounts payable and accrued liabilities.
 Operating activity trends consist of cash inflows and outflows related to changes in operating assets and liabilities.
-During the six months ended June 30, 2020, we generated \$62,994 of positive cash flow from investing activities, primarily due to investment sales, partially offset by costs incurred for construction of the new office building in Canada.
+During the nine months ended September 30, 2020, we generated \$683,983 of positive cash flow from investing activities, primarily due to investment sales, partially offset by costs incurred for the construction of the new office building in Canada.
 Investing activity trends consist of changes in the mix of our investment portfolio, purchases or sales of fixed assets, and acquisition activities.
-During the six months ended June 30, 2020, we used \$181,126 of cash in financing activities, primarily related to equity awards issued to management.
+During the nine months ended September 30, 2020, we used \$192,824 of cash in financing activities, primarily related to equity awards issued to management.
 Financing activity trends consist of transactions related to equity awards and purchases or sales of treasury stock.
 The global COVID-19 pandemic has impacted our business in 2020 and as a result, we have focused on cost control measures as we navigate the uncertainty caused by the pandemic and the resulting oil market supply and demand imbalance.
-We have been focused on decreasing operating, investing and financing costs.
+We have focused on decreasing operating, investing and financing costs.
 We have reduced labor costs, travel and other non-essential expenditures in this current environment.
-We have also completed construction of the new office building in Canada, and as a result we expect fewer costs related to investing activities in the near future.
+We have also completed the construction of the new office building in Canada, and as a result we expect fewer costs related to investing activities in the near future.
 Thus far in 2020, we have not purchased any treasury stock in order to reduce costs related to financing activities.
 The extent to which the global COVID-19 pandemic will continue to affect our liquidity position will depend on future developments, which are highly uncertain and cannot be predicted with confidence.
-As of June 30, 2020, we hold \$18,105,165 of cash
+As of September 30, 2020, w that form our core excess liquidity which could be utilized, if required, due to the issues described above.
+See also tem 1A.
+Risk Factors for further discussion on the impact of COVID-19 on our business.